modernmt/modernmt/README.md

 MMT Community is sponsored by its funding members (Translated, FBK, UEDIN and TAUS) and the European Commission.

 We also have an **MMT Enterprise Edition**, managed by the MMT company and not available on GitHub, with some extra features:
-- Pre-trained generic and custom models in 31 language pairs (and more to come!) on multiple billion words of premium data.
+- Pre-trained generic and custom models in 45 language pairs (and more to come!) on multiple billion words of premium data.
 - Support for cluster of servers for higher throughput, load balancing and high availability.
 - Support for 71 files formats without format loss (Office, Adobe, Localization, etc).
 - Enterprise Customer Support via Video Conference Call, Phone and Email on business hours (CET) and optionally 24x7.
 - Custom developments billed per hour of work.

-ModernMT Enterprise is available in two cloud-based operating modes:
-- **Private**  Privacy of data, adaptivity, low cost for excellent throughput and maintenance, customer support.
-- **Confidential** Higher privacy of data, adaptivity, higher cost for throughput and maintenance, customer support.

-We can provide support for large **On-Premise** installations, too.
 For any information please email us at info@modernmt.eu